On 16 July 1872 a community of Sisters established the first Josephite Foundation in NSW at The Vale (later renamed Perthville).

 In November 1872 a new brick convent, dedicated to St Joseph, was opened, “a neat little conventual-looking building, consisting of a reception room, community room, dormitory and kitchen”.

-Soon after the Sisters moved into the convent, other young women joined the group and so the small community of the Sisters of St Joseph increased.
+Soon after the Sisters moved into the convent, other young women joined the group and so the small community of the Sisters of Saint Joseph increased.

 The Perthville founding women displayed a spirit of courageous generosity, fidelity and strength, lived out in hardship and in the face of uncertainty and loneliness.

-Their legacy stretched down the years into future generations of Sisters of St Joseph and reached the furthermost parts of the Bathurst Diocese.
+Their legacy stretched down the years into future generations of Sisters of Saint Joseph and reached the furthermost parts of the Bathurst Diocese.

 Sr de Sales Tobin, History of the Bathurst Foundation, Adelaide 1883.